SELF TREATMENT OF EAR WAX

 SEEK ADVICE FROM YOUR GP IF YOU EXPERINENCE ANY OTHER ABOVE

-- Repeat if needed.
-You may find more than one flushing per ear may be required to rid yourself of ear wax.
+h) Repeat if needed.
+You may find more than one flushing per ear may be required.

 You may need to repeat this process every few days, continuing to soft the wax with oil in between, until the ear feels unblocked.